PhpSlides/phpslides/README.md

 ## Features

 - **Full-Stack Development**: Seamlessly integrate front-end and back-end development by writing HTML, CSS, and JavaScript in a PHP-like syntax.
 - **Simple Routing**: Easily define routes and map them to controllers and actions.
 - **Modular Structure**: Organized directory structure for models, views, controllers, and other components.
 - **Database Abstraction**: Simple and flexible database handling with a query builder.
 - **Middleware Support**: Add middleware to handle authentication, logging, and other tasks.
--  **Event Handling**: Built-in event handling system for managing application events.
--  **Service Providers**: Easily manage and configure services like email, payment, caching, etc.

 ## Requirements

 - PHP 8.2 or higher
 - Composer
 - A web server (e.g., Apache, Nginx)

 ## Installation